md-jishan-ansari/gallery/README.md

 ## Functionality and Approach
 - ## Navbar
-In navbar it there is a login signup button until you don't singup or login you can't access your uploded Images and other things
+In navbar, there is a login signup button,  until you don't singup or login you can't access your uploded Images and other things

 ### Tech Stack used in Navbar: HTML, css, Bootstrap
 For login signup I used bootstrap model and I also used AJAX so that If any field filled wrong than user only have to change wrong filled input and rest input fields already filled with old value